 Bubbl.us

-However, being an innovative web-based tool, Bubbl.us would require a stable internet connection to function.
+Bubbl.us feels strongest when teams want a simple, no-friction mind mapping experience.
+It’s easy to set up and works well for students, educators or smaller teams.
+Since it’s fully web-based, it does require a stable internet connection to function smoothly.
 Users in areas with unreliable or slow internet access may experience interruptions or difficulties in accessing their mind maps.

 9. WiseMapping